 A business combination remains the acquisition of an identifiable business.
 This is accounted for by the purchase method (which is essentially the same as the acquisition method).

 The fair values of the costs incurred to acquire the business are measured.
 There are two areas in this that remain unchanged from current UK GAAP, but are different from the treatment under IFRS.

 On acquisition, the fair value of the assets and liabilities acquired are then measured.
 There are two key differences in how this will apply under FRS 102.

 Goodwill is always considered to have a finite useful life and is amortised over the useful life.
-One key change here is that if the expected useful life cannot be reliably measured, the useful life shall not exceed five years, a substantially shorter period than previously permitted.
+If the expected useful life cannot be reliably measured, the useful life shall not exceed ten years.

 If the original business combination is not restated, it is not necessary to change the amortisation period on first time adoption.
 However, care will be needed with impairment testing going forward.
 The option to carry goodwill forward indefinitely, subject to an annual impairment review is no longer available under UK GAAP.